bitfaster/BitFaster.Caching/README.md

 Job=RyuJitX64  Jit=RyuJit  Platform=X64
 ~~~

+### What are FastConcurrentLru/FastConcurrentTLru?

+These are classes that execute with the hit counting logic eliminated (via JIT).
+If hit counts are not required, this makes the code around 10% faster.

 ### Lookup keys with a Zipf distribution

 Take 1000 samples of a [Zipfian distribution](https://en.wikipedia.org/wiki/Zipf%27s_law) over a set of keys of size *N* and use the keys to lookup values in the cache.
 If there are *N* items, the probability of accessing an item numbered *i* or less is (*i* / *N*)^*s*.